MarcoZulianiE/Tesis/api/transportation/README.md

 ## 1. Available Endpoints

-The Uber API exposes several basic endpoints to simulate ride bookings for users and to query registered trips.
+The Transportation service API exposes several basic endpoints to simulate ride bookings for users and to query registered trips.

 ### 1.1.
 Register Trip